 We consider the QD in the absence of Coulomb interaction.
 This allows us to handle arbitrarily strong coupling and non--Markovian effects because then an exact solution can be directly obtained by the extension of the exact Heisenberg equation and Laplace--transform technique \cite{Topp_2015} to time--dependent Hamiltonians.

-The paper is structured as follows.
-In Section \ref{sec:model}, we explain the model that describes the QD placed between two fermionic baths.
+The paper is divided mainly into two parts.
+In the first part, we discuss pumping driven by decoherence operations that are extended in time and induced by a coupling-- and decoupling--procedure.
+In the second part, we study measurement--induced pumping which corresponds mainly to instant decoherence operations.
+To be specific, we start with explaining the model used for both pumping schemes (cf. Section \ref{sec:model}).
 In Section \ref{sec:scheme1}, we consider the coupling-- and decoupling--induced pumping where in the following we will label it as pumping scheme 1.
 First, we discuss the slow pumping regime in Section \ref{sec:slowpumping}.
 In particular, we identify a high energy efficiency regime and discuss efficiency improvements for finite cycle durations in a second step (cf. Section \ref{sec: improvefficency}).
 In Section \ref{sec:scheme2}, we consider measurement--induced pumping, where in the following we will label it as pumping scheme 2.
 We study periodically repeated projective measurements (cf. Section \ref{sec:projecMea}), but also weak continuous measurement via a single--electron transistor (SET) (cf. Section \ref{sec:SET}).
 In addition, we compare the results for pumping scheme 1 with those of pumping scheme 2.
 We demonstrate that both pumps are based on destruction of QD--bath coherences and show quantitative and qualitative similarities (cf. Section \ref{sec:scheme2vsCoUDeCou}).